Peugeot 308 SW Review 2025: Price, specs & boot space

 Cons

-"We like the new Peugeot 308 in hatchback form, so it shouldn't really be surprising that the SW estate gets another thumbs up in this review.
-We've reservations about the rear seat room, the hybrid's gearbox and brake response and whether tall drivers can make the driving position work, but overall it's a likeable addition to the family estate market with more desirability than most. "
+"We like the new Peugeot 308 in hatchback form, so it shouldn't really be surprising the SW estate gets the thumbs up in this review.
+We've reservations about the rear seat room, the hybrid's gearbox and brake response, and whether tall drivers can make the driving position work, but overall it's a likeable family estate with more desirability than most. "

-That's why you'll find an awfully large number of estates that don't actually have 'estate' in the name these days.
+That's why you'll find a large number of estates that don't actually have 'estate' in the name these days.
 Many now have different variations of 'Sports Tourer', 'Wagon' or other designations, while the term 'Shooting Brake' has made a return as car companies look to give their load-lugging models a more fashionable image.
-Enter the latest Peugeot 308 SW - short for 'Sports Wagon'.
+This explains the Peugeot 308 SW - short for 'Sports Wagon'.

-Like the old 308 SW it tries to blend practicality with a dose of style, with rivals such as the Toyota Corolla Touring Sports, the Renault Megane Sport Tourer and the SEAT Leon Estate alongside more rational, traditional estate cars such as the Ford Focus and VW Golf.
+Like the old 308 SW, it tries to blend practicality with a dose of style, with rivals such as the Toyota Corolla Touring Sports and the SEAT Leon Estate alongside more rational, traditional estate cars such as the Ford Focus Estate and VW Golf Estate.

 The interior, too, is an interesting place to sit with its angular shapes and varied surfaces.
 The new Peugeot 308 is closely related to the latest Vauxhall Astra, along with the more SUV-like Citroen C4, but it definitely has a more lavishly trimmed and elegant dash layout than either.
 Peugeot's i-Cockpit driving position certainly gives it a unique selling point - although it still won't suit drivers of all shapes and sizes.
 Quality is largely very good, too, with some posh materials even on lower-end trims.